vit0rr/portfolio/src/content/blog/proving-naturals-infinity.md

 ## Introduction

 An interesting fact about math is that you can demonstrate things.
 A lot of people thinks that demonstrate is exemplify something, but it is not.
 It's common to see people saying that $1 + 1 = 2$, just like one apple plus one apple is two apples.
 But, this is not a demonstration.
 A demonstration is a logical proof that something is true, by a formal way.
-You cannot say that everything plus itself is equal to two.
+You cannot say that every 1 plus itself is equal to two.
 Boolean algebra is a good example of this.
 In Boolean algebra, $1 + 1 = 1$.
 So, you can't say that aways $1 + 1 = 2$.
 ## What is Coq?

 Coq is a software that allows you to write proofs.
 It is a proof assistant based on the calculus of inductive constructions.
 It is a functional programming language based on lambda calculus.
 I won't talk about lambda calculus and the calculus of inductive constructions, but you can find more information about them on Wikipedia.